-- Improving public transit in order to make it a viable alternative to the single-occupant passenger car thereby:
+- Improving public transit and active transportation networks in order to make it a more viable transportation option thereby:

 - Reducing transportation-related air emissions.

-- Modernizing our environmental approach to all construction/maintenance activities so as to:
+- Modernizing our environmental approach to all construction/maintenance activities to:

 - Improve salt management practices;

-- Conserve resources by using recyled and non-traditional construction materials.
+- Conserve resources by using recycled and non-traditional construction materials.

-- When planning or facilitating the development of transportation, the Ministry will strive to protect natural habitats whenever possible and practical.
+- When planning or facilitating the development of transportation facilities, the Ministry will strive to protect natural habitats in support of conserving biodiversity, whenever possible and practical.

 B: Environmental Concerns in Decision-Making

-The Ministry believes that the environment is an integral part of its activities, including policy and project development, and the operation of transportation facilities.
+The Ministry believes environmental considerations are integral to its activities, including policy and project development, and the operation and maintenance of multi-modal transportation systems and facilities.

-- The environment will be an integral component of the provincial transportation planning, design, construction, operation, and maintenance process.
+- Consideration of environmental impacts will be integral to provincial transportation planning, design, construction, operation, and maintenance process.

-- Transportation planning, design, construction, operation and maintenance will be carried out in concert with other government needs, priorities and aspirations.
+- Transportation planning, design, construction, operation and maintenance are carried out in concert with other government needs, priorities and aspirations.

-- The purposes of the EBR will be integrated into strategic planning, day-to-day activities and long-term decision-making, in order to foster a commitment to environmental protection.
+- The purposes of the EBR will be integrated into the Ministry’s strategic planning, day-to- day activities and long-term decision-making, as a commitment to environmental protection.